jasonsbeer/Amiga-2000-EATX/README.md

 The original left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.

 ### Disk Drive Support
 The external disk drive port has been removed.
-Any Amiga compatable double density disk drive will work.
-Up to two internal disk drives are supported natively.
+Internally, any Amiga compatable double density disk drive will work.
+Up to two internal disk drives are supported natively via the internal connector.

 ### ISA Slots
 The number of 16 bit ISA slots has been reduced to three.
 This was done to provide additional space on the board.
 Support for ISA cards via a Bridgeboard is unchanged from the Amiga 2000.